turanszkij/WickedEngine/README.md

 ### Model import/export:

-You can export models from Blender with the provided python script: io_export_wicked_wi_bin.py Notes on exporting:
+You can export models from Blender with the provided python script: io_export_wicked_wi_bin.py Common model formats like FBX are not supported currently, only the custom model format which is exportable from Blender.<br/>

+Notes on exporting:
 - Names should not contain spaces inside Blender
 	The problem is the c++ side code which parses the text files such as it breaks parsing on spaces.